Mental Health Awareness

 Be kind to yourself

 And finally, go easy on yourself.
-This is a strange and stressful time for the entire world, and it is a normal, human reaction to feel overwhelmed.
+Life can be stressful and it is a normal, human reaction to feel overwhelmed.
 Treat yourself as you would treat a friend.
-Be kind to yourself, be kind to the people around you, and remember we’re all in this together.
+Be kind to yourself and be kind to the people around you.